KurtKimura02/kurtkimura02.github.io/essays/reflect-smart-questions.md

 This question was asked over 7 years ago, and has seen 4 answers.
 But, none of the answers were what the user was looking for.
 All of the answers provided were given before they updated their question, meaning that after they clarified their question, nobody else attempted to provide an answer.
 That is why it is important to have a strong title, and to clearly ask what you are looking for.

-## How much did finding these examples help you learn about asking smart questions?
+## Do you ask smart questions?

 Being experienced in trying to learn how to solve problems on my own, by which I mean using the internet to search for the answers, I am already fairly comfortable with asking smart questions.
 I know that what I search needs to clearly state what I am looking for.
-While I have yet to post my own question on websites like Stack Overflow, searching through the website to see which questions got answers, and which ones did not made it clear to me how important it is to ask smart questions.
+While I have yet to post my own question on a website like Stack Overflow, searching through to see which questions got answers, and which ones did not made it clear to me how important it is to ask smart questions.